“Reading is to the mind what exercise is to the body” – Joseph Addison

 |Curriculum and Teaching and Learning Overview||Across each unit of study students engage in individual, paired and group learning activities involving reading, notation, extended writing and spoken language.
 Every unit in the curriculum includes key vocabulary and elements of grammar that build over KS3 and KS4 into a coherent, comprehensive set of tools for academic and creative writing.
 Individual lessons draw on prior knowledge and embed that knowledge through a combination of interleaving and spaced learning using knowledge organisers to define and indicate core content.
 Over the course of each half term students engage in regular assessments of progress, with whole class feedback and closing the loop activities built in.
 Annual end-of-year exams, accompanied by other externally standardised assessments at key points, monitor the long-term progress and retention of core knowledge and skills.

 Throughout KS3 and KS4, in support of the triumvirate of reading, writing and speaking, students explicitly develop their knowledge and understanding of the grammar of English: how sentences are constructed and crafted; how words and their meanings have developed and changed over time; how vocabulary, syntax and the rules of grammar combine to create meanings; how and why acquiring vocabulary and language skills is both empowering and a tool for personal success.
+Links between English studies and future career options are used to build and reinforce aspiration.

 |Learning beyond the classroom||Beyond the classroom the English team offer a wide range of extra-curricular opportunities for students and their parents/carers to engage with reading, writing and speaking aloud.